 Richard, firstly congratulations on your new position as Chief IP Counsel at GSK.
 With IP now centralised under one function, what does this mean for the department going forward?

-When we first discussed your forthcoming promotion, you could not have foreseen the unprecedented global situation in which you would step into the role in 2020.
+When we first discussed your forthcoming promotion, you could not have foreseen the unprecedented global situation in which you would step into the role of Chief IP Counsel in 2020.
 How has this affected your transition into the role and what changes have you had to implement in light of COVID-19?

 It certainly was unforeseen and it has created some issues in the transition for the team, but nothing that good communication and creative thinking did not overcome.
 The IP department was created in February 2020 and my first thought was to travel to meet the new people and learn what they do and why they do it.
 I managed one trip to North Carolina and was on the eve of another to Philadelphia and Warren, NJ, when the travel restrictions were enforced.
 I have been really pleased to see, however, how well technology has allowed us to meet each other and discuss what we can learn from each other.